 I arrived two days ago in Vikingskipet to attend a computer party as a crew, and up until now, it’s been really busy with lots and lots to do.
 Of course, organizing such a party of this size, with well over 5000 people attending there are a lot of tasks to be done.

-Not only do we need to set up well over 400 Ethernet switches to make the network, but there’s also the issue of attendee security, attendee well being and information flow and organizing of event competitions.
-Everything is well under way, and as I write this I sit up on the tribunes looking out over the hall.
+Not only do we need to set up well over 400 Ethernet switches to make the network, but there’s also the issue of attendee security, attendee well-being and information flow and organizing of event competitions.
+Everything is well underway, and as I write this I sit up on the tribunes looking out over the hall.
 It’s quite the sight, with over 5000 computer screens lighting up the horizon.

-You just gotta be here to fully understand and appreciate the atmosphere and ambiance that construct the feeling of being here.
+You just gotta be here to fully understand and appreciate the atmosphere and ambience that construct the feeling of being here.
 But you can get a sneak peek of how it is, from directly to the left of where I am sitting currently.
-There’s an expression that goes along the lines of; “a picture is worth a thousand words”, but in this case it really doesn’t.
+There’s an expression that goes along the lines of; “a picture is worth a thousand words”, but in this case, it really doesn’t.

 As for the people attending, it’s all types of personalities.
-We’ve got people in all ages, both sexes, people from all around Norway as well as the rest of Scandinavia.
+We’ve got people of all ages, both sexes and people from all around Norway as well as the rest of Scandinavia.
 But we even get more exotic attendees, as we have people from the rest of Europe and even visitors coming from all the way from the United States.

 The Gathering might not be the largest computer party in the world, but I can bet you that it is the one with the most atmosphere.
 I will try my best to keep you up to date.
 I wish you all the best for the rest of the Easter holidays.